YanRabe/yanrabe.github.io/_pages/sport-other-activities.md

 ---

 ## Table Tennis 🏓
 Before getting into Classe Préparatoire, I used to play table tennis for a decent amount of hours each week (between 2 to 4).
-I played for my local club called *TTNM* which is short for *Tennis de Table Neuves-Maisons*.
+I played for my local club called *TTNM* which stands for *Tennis de Table Neuves-Maisons*.
 Although my performances in competitive play were honestly rather horrendous, I enjoyed playing casually and the sport's technical aspect still amazes me to this day.
-That's why, with a friend of mine who also played table tennis we decided to continue playing while in Classe Préparatoire, with a weekly meetup each Saturday at *Lorraine-INP*'s private residence for an hour long fierce competition, which has begotten a never-ending rivalry between the two of us.
+That's why, with a friend of mine who also played table tennis we decided to continue playing while in Classe Préparatoire, with a weekly meetup each Saturday at *Lorraine-INP* 's private residence for an hour long fierce competition, thus begetting a never-ending rivalry between the two of us.

+(images not related, I have not found any yet.)
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/9.jpg" class="img-fluid rounded z-depth-1" %}